Best Turntables with USB UK 2026 | Digitise Your Vinyl

 Good USB Turntables

-Audio-Technica AT-LP120XUSB (around £300): the AT-LP120X with added USB output.
+Audio-Technica AT-LP120XUSB (around £300): the Audio-Technica AT-LP120X with USB bolted on.
 Same excellent turntable, same features, same sound quality through regular outputs.
-The USB is simply additional functionality.
+The USB is just a bonus.
+See our LP60X vs LP120X comparison if you're deciding between the two.

 Audio-Technica AT-LP60XUSB (around £140): budget option with USB.
-Same as the LP60X with USB added.
-Fully automatic, simple operation.
+Same as the Audio-Technica AT-LP60X with USB added.
+Press a button, it plays.
+Press record on your laptop, it captures.
+Simple.

 Pro-Ject Debut Carbon DC (around £400): premium belt drive with USB option.
 Better sound quality than the Audio-Technica options, for those willing to spend more.